Fees for Undergraduate Programmes

 National Servicemen who had accepted admission to NUS earlier but plan to register and enroll as a student with the current cohort and beyond will be charged the tuition fees prevailing at the time they accepted their offer of admission.
 If the National Serviceman does not accept the place first offered and accepts offers to NUS in the subsequent years, he will not be able to enjoy the tuition fee effective in the year of his first offer but will have to pay the tuition fee effective in the latest year of offer which he has accepted.
 If the National Serviceman accepts the place first offered and successfully changes his course of study in a subsequent year, prior to his enrolment to the University, he will pay the tuition fee of the new course at the rate applicable to the year of the first offer accepted.

-Miscellaneous fees are typically levied on items that are either not covered or partially covered by tuition fee and grant.
-All students, whether registered on a full-time or part-time basis, are charged the mandatory miscellaneous fees.
+Miscellaneous student fees help meet costs incurred by the University in providing services to the student community that are either not covered or only partially covered by the tuition fee and government subsidy.
+These services include healthcare for students; facilitating student cultural, social and recreational programmes; and maintaining the shuttle bus service, IT network and other essential campus infrastructure and services.
+All students, whether registered on a full-time or part-time basis, are charged the miscellaneous student fees.
 These are due at the same time as the tuition fees.
-These fees help defray the costs of student activity, health services and insurance, campus shuttle service and other services.
-Annual miscellaneous fees payable are set out here.
+The miscellaneous student fees are set out here.

 Students who do not meet fee payment deadlines stipulated by the Office of Financial Services, may incur penalty fees.
 If fees are not paid, or only partially paid, by the due date indicated in the bill, a late fee will be stipulated.
-Should fees remain outstanding after the relevant fee payment deadline, a Negative Service Indicator (NSI) will be tagged against the student account as a “Hold”.
-Students will not be able to receive their results transcript, view exam results, enroll for any modules, student status/conferment letter will be withheld and degree scroll will be withheld for graduating students.
+Should fees remain outstanding after the relevant fee payment deadline, the University reserves the right to suspend academic rights and privileges, including to withhold degree conferment certifications.
 In addition, students with overdue fees may have their candidature of study terminated.

 Students who leave the University, either through withdrawal of their own accord or termination of candidature by the University, after Instructional Week 2 of the semester will be liable to pay fees for the entire semester.
 Requests for refund will generally not be considered.